 Contributing to Family Members’ TFSAs

 Although you’re not allowed to directly contribute to someone else’s TFSA (including family members), you can give them money to contribute to their own TFSA without having that amount or earnings from that amount attributed back to you.
 However, according to the Canada Revenue Agency (CRA), the total contributions both of you make can’t be more than your individual TFSA contribution room.

 What You Can Hold in a TFSA

-You can also make an “in-kind” contribution to your TFSA, which is what happens when you transfer stocks that you’re invested in from a non-registered account directly to your TFSA.
+You can also make an “in-kind” contribution by transferring stocks from a non-registered account directly into your TFSA.
 These stocks are assessed at their fair market value at the time of the transfer, and that will be the amount that’s contributed to your TFSA.
 If their value is greater than the price you paid for them when you bought them, you’re required to claim a capital gain on your taxes that year.
 If, however, the fair market value of these assets is less than their cost, then you can’t claim a capital loss.